0xadada/0xadada.github.io/_drafts/2018-05-01-against-facebook.md

 Facebook photo data is used by Nashville company Facedeals to identify shoppers in stores with the stores own security cameras and facial recognition software.
 These profiles are then used to increase purchase behavior using personalized promotions and deals.
 (Dormehl, 2014).

+> "The problem with the web and its associated technologies is that it has made it so easy to share information about ourselves that doing so begins to like an obligation, a sentence, a sysiphean curse; another day, another photo of lunch to post."
+(Beato, G.)

 Facebook manipulates our emotions with experiments on the News Feed.
 (Booth, 2014).

 Facebook owns a patent for determining our location by identifying objects in our photos and videos based on neural networks of nearby images.
 (Facebook, 2014).